pmndrs/zustand/docs/guides/nextjs.md

   `Context`.
 - **Server caching friendly:** Recent versions of Next.js (specifically applications using the App Router architecture) support aggressive server caching.
-Due to our store being a **module state**, is completely compatible with this caching.
+Due to our store being a **module state**, it is completely compatible with this caching.

 We have these general recommendations for appropriate use of Zustand: